isomerpages/moe-regentsec/index.md

       title: Announcements & Highlights
       id: announcements
       announcement_items:
+        - title: Sec 3 MOE-OBS Camp
+          date: 28 July 2025
+          announcement: The MOE-OBS Challenge Programme was conducted from 14 to 18 July.
+            A total of 178 adventurous Secondary 3 students took part in the 5-day/4-night residential programme designed to foster resilience, teamwork, and leadership.
+The programme was held across three locations — OBS campuses...
+          link_text: Read more about it here
+          link_url: /sec-3-moe-obs-camp/
+        - title: Sec 2G3 History Learning Journey to Old Ford Factory
+          date: 28 July 2025
+          announcement: "As part of their Historical Investigation (HI), Secondary 2G3 students visited the Former Ford Factory—an iconic World War II site in Singapore.
+This enriching experience supported their inquiry
+            question: “How did the Japanese Occupation affect the lives of the people?”..."
+          link_text: Read more about it here
+          link_url: /sec-2ex-history-learning-journey-to-old-ford-factory/
         - title: Sec 4 Sports Fiesta 2025
           date: 28 July 2025
           announcement: "On the 4th of July, our graduating cohort came together for an